samos123/samos123.github.com/content/k8s/gke-safely-drain-nodepool-without-disruptions.md

 If you already moved your GKE system services then you would have seen 0 nodes left.

-So this concludes that the GKE nodepool tainting feature is an effective way to safely decomission nodepools without disrupting existing pods.
+So this concludes that the GKE nodepool tainting feature is an effective way to safely decommission nodepools without disrupting existing pods.

 This was tested on GKE 1.21 and behavior is not guaranteed to stay the same in future releases